Edualk12/homelab-monitoring-zabbix/README.md

 ## Problems Encoutered and Troubleshooting

-Ive encountered by setting the systemd template by zabbix agent is the notification that is not compatible and it said that the it timeout before getting the systemd data.
+Some problems I've encountered by setting the systemd template by zabbix agent is the notification that is not compatible and it said that the it timeout before getting the systemd data.
 The solution I found is to change the timeout value on the zabbix server itself from the web ui and in the .config file via the terminal.

 ![Pihole](https://github.com/Edualk12/homelab-monitoring-zabbix/blob/main/Zabbix-3.png)